-Dr. Warren Rosenberg, Provost & Vice President of Academic Affairs, Student and Academic Services, 325 Central Avenue, White Plains, NY 10606, 914-831-0219 or wrosenberg@cw.edu.
+Dr. Erica Schacht, Vice President of Academic Affairs and Dean of Faculty, 325 Central Avenue, White Plains, NY 10606, 914-831-0237 or eschacht@cw.edu.

 Requirements for appeal:

 - 1. The appeal is made within 14 days of the original sanction, and - 2.
 The appeal articulates one of the following grounds: - a) A procedural error occurred that significantly impacted the outcome of the Informal or Formal Resolution (e.g. substantiated bias, material deviation from established procedures, etc.) - b) To consider new evidence, unavailable during the original hearing, Informal or Formal Resolution or Investigation, that could substantially impact the finding or sanction - c) The sanctions fall outside the range typically imposed for this offense, or for the cumulative conduct record of the Accused